HumanSignal/label-studio/docs/source/templates/taxonomy.md

 !!! warning Note on setting up cloud storage
-    You can connect Label Studio to an external cloud environment where you store your taxonomy, and then call the taxonomy using the appropriate cloud-specific URL (`gs://`, `s3://`, `azure-blob://`).

-    However, if you perform a sync operation on the storage connection containing the taxonomy itself, then the entire taxonomy will be pulled into Label Studio as a task.
+    If you perform a sync operation on a storage connection that contains your taxonomy, then the entire taxonomy will be pulled into Label Studio as a task.
 The result may be severely degraded Label Studio performance, depending on the size of your taxonomy.
 This can present a problem when you are using cloud storage synchronization to populate Label Studio tasks.

     There are several workarounds for this issue:
     - After syncing, simply delete the task.